 Cyberbullying is the use of electronic communication to bully a person, typically by sending messages of an intimidating, or threatening nature.
-Cyberbullying takes place over digital devices such as cell phones, computers, and tablets.
-It can occur through SMS text messages, iMessage, or take place online via social media, forums or gaming.
+It takes place over digital devices such as cell phones, computers, and tablets.
+It can occur through SMS text messages, iMessage, or 4online via social media, forums or gaming.
 Cyberbullying includes sending, posting or sharing negative, harmful, mean, and false content about someone else.
-It can include sharing personal or private information to cause embarrassment or humiliation.
-Some cyberbullying crosses over into unlawful and criminal acts.
+Some online bullying acts can cross the line and become unlawful.

 1 in 4 high school students are victims of cyberbullying.
 Only 1 in 6 go on to report or admit being a victim of cyberbullying.
-Although all states have laws requiring schools to respond to traditional bullying, many of them do not have laws that specify the role a school should play in cyberbullying which typically takes place outside of school.
+Although all states have laws requiring schools to respond to traditional bullying, many of them do not have laws that specify their role in cyberullying that takes place outside of school.

 Online bullying can be a simple text, tweet, or comment to a Facebook status that is mean or cruel.
 But it can get much more serious than that.
-Some bullies will create fake social media accounts impersonating their victims to post personal information like photos and videos designated to hurt and embarrass them.
+Some bullies will create fake social media accounts impersonating their victims.
+They do this to post personal information like photos and videos designated to hurt and embarrass them.
 These bullies are relentless and create accounts solely to harass and bully their victims.

 Signs of Cyberbullying

 It’s important as a parent to be able to recognize the signs of cyberbullying.
 Most children and teens do not admit to being bullied.
 They are ashamed and embarrassed.
 Also, they fear they will lose their phone and computer privileges.

 - Being emotionally upset during, or after, using the Internet or cell phone.

 - Being very secretive or protective about digital life.

 - Withdrawal from family members, friends, and activities.

 - Avoiding going to school or group gatherings.